Supermarine: Heavy bomber

-The Type 317 prototypes were destroyed by an air raid in 1940, before work had progressed to a point where they flew.
+The Type 317 prototypes were destroyed, along with construction drawings, by an air raid on 26 September 1940 while still under construction.
+The Air Ministry cancelled the contract on 25 November.

 Death of Mitchell

 Following the death of Mitchell, his deputy Harold Payn was appointed Chief Designer.
 However a security check in September 1939 identified that Payn had a German born wife.
-Concerns about the risk this posed to a major war program saw Payn dismissed.
+Concerns about the risk this posed to a major war programme saw Payn dismissed.
 Joe Smith was promoted from Chief Draughtsman, at first to acting manager of the design department and finally to chief designer in 1941 following approval from the Ministry of Aircraft Production.

 World War II

 In 1940 Bird retired as general manager and was superseded by W.T.
 Elliot.

 Upon the commencement of the war to protect the Supermarine factory at Woolston, anti-aircraft guns were placed at Peartree Green, the Railway Bridge and Taggarts Wharf.

 At the time completed Spitfire wings and fuselages were taken on lorries from the Woolston and Itchen works, to the assembly hangar at Eastleigh Airport where the Merlin engines were fitted and the assembled aircraft tested.
 Under the supervision of works manager H.B.
 Pratt, a partial dispersal of Spitfire production away from the works at Woolston also begun.
 However, the production delays at Castle Bromwich meant that Supermarine could not afford any interruption in production at Woolston and Itchen which constrained dispersal.
 However progress was made on identifying suitable sites and requisitioning them.

-To allow Supermarine to concentrate on Spitfires, Saunders Roe on the Isle of Wight took on the manufacture of the Walrus and Sea Otter.
+To allow Supermarine to concentrate on Spitfires, Saunders-Roe on the Isle of Wight took on the manufacture of the Walrus and Sea Otter.